CogniPilot/cerebri/README.md

 Start visual studio code in cerebri directory and select yes, when asked if you would like to reopen folder to develop in container.

+For no GPU
 ```bash
 cd cerebri
 code .
 ```

+Once VSCode starts, select your dev container using: Ctrl-Shit-P "Dev Containers: Open in Container"

+Select either:
+* docker/devcontainer-nvidia: for GPU acceleration on NVidia graphics cards
+* docker/devcontainer-default: non-accelerated conntainer

 ### Build Zephyr